Physical Exam for Pneumonia

 - Your heart rate.
 It may be faster if you have a fever or are dehydrated.

 - Your temperature.
-You usually have fever in pneumonia.
+You usually have a fever in pneumonia.

 - Your breathing.
 Fast, shallow breathing; difficulty breathing; and shortness of breath often are symptoms of pneumonia.